+6186952489

 The old Rifle Range

-Crafts Specialty Group was not as popular as the program is today.
+The crafts program at Camp was not as popular as the program is today.
 The description states that “campers will have the opportunity to work with craftsmen from Southern Illinois.
 Raku pottery will enable campers to search for a particular type of clay, shape their creation and bake it in the earth.
-Other special projects may include: fabric weaving, basket weaving, ceramics, kite making, totem pole carving and other crafts.”
+Other special projects might include: fabric weaving, basket weaving, ceramics, kite making, totem pole carving and other crafts.”

 Camp Ondessonk Crafts Specialty Group Campers Handicrafts

 Camp used their most experienced staff and contracted out specialists in a few areas.
 The original staffs read like a “who’s who” of Camp staff in 1992.
-Dan recalls that “four programs ran simultaneously.
-Horse Specialty Camp, Canoeing Specialty Camp led by Joe Bushue, Suzy (Munn) Mahoney, Sam Pate, Jenn (Janson) Brennan, Andrea (Kish) Biske, Allison Scheffers, and Amanda (Bahan) Gauch.
-Trekking Specialty Camp led by Mary Kay Marcquenski and Tony Boyer, perhaps with help from Pilar Velez, and Rock-Climbing Specialty Camp that was run, in part, by an outside rock-climbing group with support from some of Camp’s staff.
-Dan King states, “I was Unit Leader for the horse program.
+Dan recalls that “Four programs ran simultaneously.
+Horse Specialty Camp, Canoeing Specialty Camp (led by Joe Bushue, Suzy (Munn) Mahoney, Sam Pate, Jenn (Janson) Brennan, Andrea (Kish) Biske, Allison Scheffers, and Amanda (Bahan) Gauch.
+Trekking Specialty Camp (led by Mary Kay Marcquenski and Tony Boyer, perhaps with help from Pilar Velez), and Rock-Climbing Specialty Camp that was run, in part, by an outside rock-climbing group with support from some of Camp’s staff.
+“I [Dan King] was UL for the horse program.
 Danny Clancy was Equestrian Director at the time.
 He handled horse related stuff.
 I concentrated on camper leadership and logistics.
-Chris Cahnovsky volunteered for a portion of the week – perhaps the whole week, but I kind of recall him just being there for the overnight part on Wednesday and Thursday nights.
-The horse and canoeing programs each had around 32 campers”
+Chris Cahnovsky volunteered for a portion of the week (perhaps the whole week, but I kind of recall him just being there for the overnight part on Wednesday and Thursday nights).
+The horse and canoeing programs each had around 32 campers.”

 First Aquatics Adventure Campers